When homes become killing grounds

 The toll-free 24/7 National Helpline Centre for Violence Against Women & Children (109), run by the Ministry of Women and Children Affairs, does not record domestic violence as a separate category.
 But between January and July, it received 29,161 calls reporting physical assault and 19,584 calls relating to mental abuse.

-Seventy percent of women surveyed reported experiencing at least one form of abuse -- physical, sexual, emotional, economic, or controlling behaviour.
+Of the surveyed women, 70 percent reported experiencing at least one form of abuse -- physical, sexual, emotional, economic, or controlling behaviour.
 More than half (54 percent) said they had faced physical or sexual violence from their husbands.

 Experts say victims' silence is rooted in fear of damaging family reputation, concern for children, and the societal normalisation of abuse.
 A lack of shelters, counselling, medical care, and livelihood support leaves many women trapped.